f00kthisc0de/flaschenpost/README.md

 <b> The Flaschenpost Bully Website / Protocol </b>

 This is a Website we've been working on for a couple of months now and it is still in development.</br>
-It's only purpose is making it easier for the drivers to hand over their cars.
+Its only purpose is to make the handing over of vehicles easier.<br>

 ![alt text](demo_pics/websiteinuse.png)